 Professional Readiness Education Program (PREP)

 PREP is a career readiness program that prepares international students for global careers in the U.S., home countries, and third country markets.
 Expand your professional networks, build an effective global job search strategy, and connect with international peers, alumni, and employers.
 Participants must be sophomores and first year graduate students with no work experience.
-Apply by Friday, September 23 at bit.ly/PREP16-17
+Applications are available in September for each academic year.

 Office of Global Services